AshleyFlow/luau-electron-template/README.md

 ---
 # Instructions
-Install all the dependencies with a package manager like pnpm or yarn (I used yarn), Make sure to have Lune installed on your system ([Installation Guide](https://lune-org.github.io/docs/getting-started/1-installation))
+Install all the dependencies with a package manager like pnpm or yarn (I used yarn), also make sure to have Lune installed on your system ([Lune Installation Guide](https://lune-org.github.io/docs/getting-started/1-installation))

 ## Examples
 ```shell